top of page

 Hands Off Pet

-Letting them run around on the floor, couch, bed, table etc is also not safe.
+Allowing them to roam on surfaces such as the floor, couch, bed, or table is also unsafe.

 ----- You can read more about handling here -----> https://www.happyhermie.com.au/post/hermit-crabs-the-hands-off-pet